View Ernest Romano's Obituary on TheDay.com and share memories

 |

+He loved NASCAR racing and restoring classic cars.
+He enjoyed gardening and cooking for his family and friends.
+Ernest proudly served in the United States Marine Corps.
+Aferwards, he worked for General Dynamics Electric Boat and retired as a design supervisor.
 He was married to Page (Adkinson) Romano of Groton, who survives him.

-Ernest retired from General Dynamics Electric Boat where he worked as a design supervisor.
+Besides his wife, he is survived by his son Nicholas Romano; Nicholas' mom, Mary Romano, both of R.I.; his daughter Geanina Romano of Hamden; five grandchildren: Isaac, Gabriel, Caleb, Naomi and Ezra; and their mother Annalisa Rivera-Romano; his sisters, Louisa Trakas (John) of Plainfield, Carmen Dempsey (Peter) of Idaho; two sisters-in-law, Patricia Romano of New London and Jan Rowe (Richard), of Md.; and many loving nieces and nephews.
+He was predeceased by his brother Paul Romano.

 Calling hours will be held from 11 a.m. to 1 p.m.
 Saturday, Dec.
-21, at the Byles-Groton Memorial Home, 310 Thames Street.
+21, at Byles-Groton Memorial Home, 310 Thames Street, Groton.
 A prayer service will begin at 1 p.m.
 Burial is private.

-A full obituary will appear in the Wednesday edition of The Day.
+Please visit www.byles.com to ask for directions or to sign the guestbook.

+In lieu of flowers, donations in Ernest's memory may be made to the Smilow Cancer Center, via the Closer to Free Fund, P.O.
+Box 1849, New Haven, CT 06508 or http://www.closertofree.com/honor-a-loved-one.aspx.